 Looking at a Yoga timetable can be really confusing and even off-putting, when you have no idea what all the terminology means.
 What is the difference between Ashtanga and Kundalini?
 Should you start with Vinyasa or Hatha?

 So here is a guide to the different styles/classes we offer to help you decide where to start and which might suit your approach to life!
 Don't be afraid to try a few different classes until you find one (or more) that resonates with you or work with your present state of being.
 Whichever you choose, we’re sure you will see some positive transformation in your world.

-Our Essential Yoga classes include a blend of Hatha, Vinyasa, Flow and Restorative Yoga.
+Our Evening Calm Yoga classes include a blend of Hatha, gentle Vinyasa Flow and Restorative Yoga.
 A rounded experience suitable for beginners, as there is mindful technical alignment instruction, but also suitable for those with an established asana (posture) practice as developmental options are always provided.
 There is also an opportunity here for those who want to learn a little more about the language, posture options, breathing practices (pranyamas) and philosophy of yoga, as these are sprinkled into the mix.
-There is unobtrusive music in the class.
+Singing bowls provide gentle sounds towards the end of class.

 Vinyasa Yoga & Yoga Flow

 Vinyasa means to “place in a special way”; mindfully and with breathe.
 Vinyasa/Flow is a style of yoga that connects postures together into fluid flowing sequences.
 Sequences vary greatly; no class two classes are the same, providing a dynamic workout for body and mind.
 This more dynamic style of yoga creates an internal heat/fire (Agni) in the first part of the class and then goes on to use this heat to practice peak poses (more challenging poses) with options always provided.
 The class ends with a varying combination of deep stretching, restorative poses and breathing (pranayama) practice.
 Music and ambient sounds are incorporated.
 Suitable for all levels as all our teachers provide options throughout.
 Gentle Flow provides a slower paced, fluid practice.